anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 #

-The other parameters for the tool can be found in [SALMON Manual Page]		(https://salmon.readthedocs.io/en/latest/salmon.html#mimicbt2)

 #### -  Variant Callers

 1. GATK HC

 One of the extensively used variant callers.
 Calls variants from the aligned reds corresponding to the reference genome.
 Some of the parameters for GATK Haplotype caller are listed beow.
+The complete parameter list is available at [GATK Haplotypecaller article page](https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller)
 #

 | Parameters | Description |